-The Philosophy of the behaviour policy at William Barnes Primary
+The Philosophy of the behaviour policy at William Barnes Primary:

-At William Barnes Primary School, we recognise that understanding our emotions is a key aspect of understanding and managing behaviour.
-Through Emotion Coaching and being attachment aware, both children and adults are able to both manage their behaviour and to create an environment that is conducive to learning.
+At William Barnes Primary School, we recognise that understanding our emotions is a key aspect of understanding, teaching and moderating behaviour through a therapeutic approach.
+Through Therapeutic Thinking training, Emotion Coaching and being attachment aware, both children and adults are able to both regulate their behaviour and to create an environment that is conducive to learning.
 We understand that part of our role, in partnership with home, is to help pupils to understand what is right and wrong.
 Underpinning the behaviour policy is the belief that everyone can learn to self-manage/self-regulate their own emotions and behaviour.
-Through this we encourage reflective thinking and do not accept prejudice in any form.
+Through this, we encourage reflective thinking and do not accept prejudice in any form.
 Ultimately, we wish to give our children confidence about their capacity to think for themselves and to make sense of their own lives and experiences, hopefully beyond school and into the "real" world.

-This policy was based on Guidance provided by our Attachment Friendly School training and has included input from: members of staff, representatives from the governing body, parents and carers and pupils.
+This policy was based on Guidance provided by our Attachment Friendly School training and Dorset Steps (promoting positive pro-social behaviour) and has included input from: members of staff, representatives from the governing body, parents and carers and pupils.